bigdata-i523/hid308/README.md

    hid:
    - 308
-   title: Big Data and Data Visualization abstract:> This paper how anlalytical findings of Big Data solutions can be visualized
+   title: Big Data and Data Visualization abstract:> This paper will provide an overview on how analytical findings of Big Data solutions can be visualized
-   using various technologies
+   using various visualization technologies
    url: https://github.com/bigdata-i523/hid308/blob/master/paper1/report.bib
    type: latex